acislab/HuMaIN_Simulator/README.md

 # HuMaIN_Simulator

 ## Description
+The digitization of biocollections is typically performed through crowdsourcing (volunteers) because of the errors that automated information extraction (IE) methods generate.<br/>
+More specifically, Optical Character Recognition technology still generates errors.
+The segmentation process and the AI recognition models for handwritten text are two of the most challenging cases.<br/>
+The HuMaIN simulator expects to promote and accelerate the research in semi-automated IE from biocollections.<br/>
+The simulated tasks are tasks for which the results have already been computed.<br/>
+The general recommendation is to simulate all the tasks, except that one that you are trying to improve.

 ## Installation
 The HuMaIN Simulator requires Python 3 installed in your computer.
 Please refer to https://www.python.org/downloads/ for instructions about how to download and install Python 3 in your operating system.<br/>